MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-permission-policies.md

 The following are a few considerations when using app permissions policies to grant access or to disallow access to apps:

-* App permission policies take effect only when you apply a policy to a user or a group of users.
+* App permission policies take effect only when you apply a policy to a user.

 * After you edit or assign a policy, it can take a few hours for changes to take effect.